Zenika/alpine-chrome/README.md

 ## ✅ The best: With `seccomp`

 Thanks to ever-awesome Jessie Frazelle seccomp profile for Chrome.
+This is The most secure way to run this Headless Chrome docker image.

 [chrome.json](https://github.com/Zenika/alpine-chrome/blob/master/chrome.json)